qalle2/nes-util/README.md

 the versions.
 Output the equivalent code for the other version of the game.

 positional arguments:
-  code                  An eight-letter NES Game Genie code that is known to work with file1. file1                 An iNES ROM file (.nes) to read.
+  code                  An NES Game Genie code that is known to work with file1.
+Six-letter codes are not allowed if
+                        file1 uses PRG ROM bankswitching. file1                 An iNES ROM file (.nes) to read.
 The game your code is known to work with. file2                 Another iNES ROM file (.nes) to read.
 The equivalent code for this game will be searched for.